Dialog-based Interactive Image Retrieval

 Code and Dataset

 Below is a video showcasing an user interacting with the dialog manager.
-Code and dataset will be publicly available.
+Code and dataset are available here.

 Xiaoxiao Guo*, Hui Wu*, Yu Cheng, Steven Rennie, and Rogerio Schmidt Feris.
 "Dialog-based Interactive Image Retrieval."
 NIPS 2018.(* equal contribution)